HI, I'M ALISON

 Options to enroll in classes coming soon.

 I look forward to building up this community into a thriving hub of entrepreneurs and instigators of change.
 At the end of the day, I think most of us don't just want to prosper individually, we want to know how to be good global citizens, and we have no idea where to start.
 Hopefully, together, we can find our way.

 I'm working on:

-I look forward to amassing a set of resources that enable members of this community to thrive in their investigations of new topics and materials.
+I look forward to amassing a set of resources that enable this community to thrive, investigating new topics and materials.

 Resources to Include:

 Notes/Diagrams I create based on my experiences or based on books or documentaries I've found helpful